 Tracking COVID-19 in High-Risk Workers

-- Assess illness characterization, asymptomatic infection rates, viral shedding, and vaccine effectiveness
+- Vaccine effectiveness, illness characterization, infection rates, and KAP toward COVID-19 vaccines

-CDC needs timely information on COVID-19 illness characterization and correlates of protection in this highly-exposed cohort.
-CDC also needs data on rates of asymptomatic infection and re-infection and viral shedding.
-Since this population is among the first to receive a vaccine, CDC is also evaluating COVID-19 vaccine effectiveness.
-Setting up the structure for gathering the data and then gathering it must be done rapidly to inform policy decisions.
+CDC needs timely information on COVID-19 illness characterization and vaccine effectiveness in this highly exposed cohort.
+CDC also needs data on rates of symptomatic and asymptomatic infection and re-infection.
+Since this population was among the first to receive COVID-19 vaccines, CDC used the platform to produce estimates of COVID-19 vaccine effectiveness in real-world conditions and continues to update those estimates as new variants emerge.
+Setting up the infrastructure for gathering the data and then collecting it must be done rapidly to inform policy decisions.